factor1/developer-resources/Git/Best Practices.md

 # Git Best Practices

+## Commits
+A commit message should be clear and descriptive of what changed in your code.
+An example of a poor commit would be:

+> Updated some css

+A better commit message:

+> Update header padding and link colors in site navigation

 ## Branch Management
 Understanding where you should be doing your work is key to our success as a development team.